MicahElliott/dunnit/README.md

 # Dunnit Time Recorder

-Dunnit is the simplest possible activity recorder.
-It’s dumbly simple, works only on a Mac, and relies on [Alerter](https://github.com/vjeantet/alerter) to do almost all of the real work (which isn’t much).
+Dunnit is a KISS process for recording your daily activity.
+It’s dumbly simple, works only on a Mac (for now).

 Dunnit is set to pop up a notification prompt every hour to ask you what you worked on.
 The update you record in the popup is saved to a